Do you have an article promotion strategy that isn’t covered here? Let us know, and we’ll add it to the guide!

 Seek media coverage

 Contact your university or institution press office to ask how they can help spread the news about your paper.
 Let the PLOS Media Team know about any plans you may have.
-Visit the journal website for information on embargos and working with the media.
+Visit our Author Media Toolkit for information on embargos and working with the media.

 Consider creating supplementary content

 Tip: Do you already have supplementary content?
 Depending on the type of research you do, you may have photos, videos, lab notebooks, deposited data, or other documentation that can add dimension and interest to the work.
-Consider incorporating these resources into blog or social media outreach.
+Consider incorporating these resources into blog or social media.

 On publication day…and beyond